MaxKobzar/TestCalculator/README.md

 3. allure serve <report_dir>

-The limits of given software - is range of numbers between (-sys.maxsize, sys.maxsize) In case of wrong input to calculator method it throws
+The limits of given software - is range of numbers between (-sys.maxsize, sys.maxsize) In case of wrong input to calculator method it throws TypeError